 Recommendation from AEMO Metering Team – AEMO staff are ready to help progress exemptions.
-Recommendation to completed before 1 December.
+Recommendation to complete before 1 December.

-Slide 16 – Current retailer provides DNSP/RP with identify of proposed MC – is a recommendation about cutting out the “middle man”.
+Slide 16 – Current retailer provides DNSP/RP with identify of proposed MC – is a process recommendation to cut out the “middle man”.

-AEMO explained exemptions expire 1 December and will be disclosed to FRMPs.
 If FRMPs are informed of NIMIs now and there is a new retailer, what is the process to ensure the new retailer is aware of this on day one.
-Meter fault notifications in the case of meter churn.
-B. Poker this is why we wanted to know regarding replacing.
-B. Poker thought 200,000 meters need replacing, are they MFNs going to be sent out on day 1 to flood the market.
-Action: Ausgrid to send information to ROCL and PCF members copied in.
+LNSPs agreed to re-send an updated list of NMIs to the FRMPs at the end of November.
+Following that a MNN transaction will be sent as a confirmatory step to all FRMPs after the effective date.
+AEMO notes that a single MFN can contain a .csv file with all NMIs – the market does not require a single message be generated for each MFN.
 Essential have provided circulated NIMIs to FRMPS for outstanding meter replacements.
 Will send to AEMO to distribute to relevant parties.

-Retail Chur between now and 1 December – incoming FRUMP or MC aware meter needs replacement.
-AEMO recommended list to be re-cut at end of November – Ausgrid, Endeavour and Essential.
-Action: AEMO to discuss.
+Action: Ausgrid to send information to ROCL and PCF members copied in.

 Next forum will be held on 8 November 2017.

 Meeting was followed by a Risk Register discussion.